vgrankin/symfony_4_jwt_restapi_demo/README.md

 Most business logic is moved from controllers to corresponding services, which in turn use other services and Doctrine repositories to execute various DB queries.

+That said, there is always room for improvement, so use it as a starting point and modify according to your requirements.

+## What this REST API is doing?

+This is a simple football teams and leagues managing app, which is implemented as REST API which uses JWT (JSON Web Token) tokens to access various endpoints.
+You can add football leagues, assign football teams to it, modify some particular football team and remove football teams and leagues.
+This is a simple project which is used to demonstrate how to create REST API services and secure access to endpoints using JWT tokens.
+See "Usage/testing" section.

 ## Technical details / Requirements:
 - Current project is built using Symfony 4.1 framework
 - It is based on microservice/API symfony project (symfony/skeleton)